factor/factor/basis/compiler/cfg/register-allocation/spill-sites/README.md

 numbering, and final value-flow checks.
 The runtime input creates all live values, and every arithmetic result contributes to the returned checksum.
 The previous backtracking regression suite also passes.
+Additional native fixtures place an unrelated non-GC clobber between hot reads and exercise the zero-iteration bypass, preventing read-only fragments entered in their middle from losing a still-required initializing store.

 The six-fixture ARM64 sweep and alternating runtime evidence are in `reference/allocator-spill-sites-20260908`.
 Uniform 40-value pressure reduced